Principles of Ergonomics: Designing with User Comfort in Mind

 ergonomics principles

-Tools whose handles are sized and shaped to complement the hand, require less effort to use (source: cdc.gov).
+Figure 6.
+Tools whose handles are sized and shaped to complement the hand require less effort to use (source: cdc.gov).

 6- Minimize Pressure Points

-The pressure point refers to the point where the object is in contact with the consumer body during the usage of the product.
-For example, high chairs makes a pressure point between the user legs and table or desk.
-Therefore, designing the chair should allow users to modify the height and subsequently it can be used with any table height.
+The pressure point refers to the point where the object is in contact with the user’s body during the usage of the product.
+For example, high chairs make a pressure point between the user’s legs and the table or desk.
+Therefore, designing the chair should allow users to modify the height, and subsequently, it can be used with any table height.

 7- Provide Clearance

-The design for products and interior should provide a space for the user to move freely and avoid dumping into any of the objects.
+The design for products and interiors should provide a space for the user to move freely and avoid dumping into any of the objects.
 The same concept is applied in the digital domain.
-Placing the functions and elements in the website design or mobile application device should allow the user to move between the function smoothly and avoid any confusion such as clicking on wrong buttons.
+Placing the functions and elements in the website design or mobile application device should allow the user to move between the functions smoothly and avoid any confusion, such as clicking on the wrong buttons.

 8- Enable Movement and Stretching

-The product design should consider the user needs to move, exercise, and stretch.
+The product design should consider the user’s need to move, exercise, and stretch.
 For example, seat design includes options to adjust the setting style.
-Tables that forces one to stand up or be in in one place may be modified in some places to avoid the a long setting time.
+Tables that force one to stand up or be in one place may be modified in some places to avoid the long setting time.

 9- Reduce Excessive Vibration